Professional Practice Conference (PPC) 2017

 When: February 4, 2017

-Workshop Registration: Pre-registration is required and is limited to 50 participants.
-Register on the registration page.
+Workshop Registration: Pre-registration is required and is limited to 50 participants - *Registration is now full.
+There will be no on-site registration for this workshop.

 The contributions of practicing pharmacists in the development of future leaders for the pharmacy profession are well recognized.
 Pharmacy students and residents, our profession’s future leaders, derive significant benefit from the leadership, advice and support provided by current leaders in the pharmacy profession.
 In recognition of the importance of the Student and Resident Networking, CPRB, CSHP and Fresenius Kabi have partnered in the development of the “Student and Resident Networking Event” to allow Canadian students and residents to explore career development while giving them unique networking opportunities.
 The success of the program will depend on the participation and enthusiasm of the students, residents, and pharmacists.
 We hope you can join us for this event and we look forward to your response.